 Unlike the ferromagnets, the magnetic properties of the diamagnetic or paramagnetic materials could only be observed and measured when these samples are held within a magnetic field; or applied externally.
 The MK 1 Magnetic Susceptibility Balance has proven to be the ideal instrument for use in teaching laboratories throughout the world where the reduced amounts of chemicals required for an experiment save on material costs and minimizes waste product disposal.
 The MK 1 displays results for the sample, R, and the blank tube, Ro, which are then computed using the calculation formulae.
 By using matched magnets and a printed circuit construction for the coil, balance-to-balance reproducibility is ensured.

-- Ease and speed of use, place the sample tube in the balance and get an immediate
+- For ease and speed of use, place the sample tube in the balance and get an immediate digital read-out.

-- Measurements can be made on a wide anae of diamagnetic and paramagnetic materials.
+- Measurements can be made on a wide one of diamagnetic and paramagnetic materials.

 - The cost of the balance is significantly lower than a complete Gouy balance system.

 - The instantaneous digital read-out can be used to calculate magnetic susceptibility using a simple equation.
 This gives significant time savings in both set-up and measurement.